neg-serg/negwm/README.md

 etc. Of course you are also need pip or conda, or smth to install dependencies.

-Also you need [ppi3] as i3 config preprocessor.

 # Run

 Install it to i3 config directory: